 The French steward of the Libyan airliner which was downed by Israeli fighters last month, left Tel on Monday (5 March) to return home to Paris.

-The French steward of the Libyan airliner which was downed by Israeli fighters last month, left Tel on Monday (5 March) to return home to Paris.
+Background: The French steward of the Libyan airliner which was downed by Israeli fighters last month, left Tel on Monday (5 March) to return home to Paris.
 M. Jean-Pierre Burdiat was one of seven survivors of the 113 people on board the Libyan Boeing 727, which crashed in Israeli-occupied Sinai after being shot down by Israeli fighter aircraft.

 M. Burdiat's condition was described as critical in the days before his return.
 But a French specialist, who had come to Israel to examine him, declared he was capable of making the flight.
 M. Burdiat was returned to Paris at the request of his wife who came to Israel to escort him home.